 Good morning, Write Edge readers!
 I’ve posted the short story prompts I’m considering for next week’s story.
 They include a speedy alien invasion and a sobering experience of moving from one home to another.
 Read the full prompts now on The Write Edge Writing Workshop!

 Have a wonderful day, readers!

-This entry was posted in Book reviews, Creative writing, indie authors, New authors, New books, Short stories, weekly fiction, Writing Prompts and tagged Graham Norton, Holding, Ireland, Irish writers, writing, writing prompts.
+This entry was posted in Creative writing, indie authors, Short stories, weekly fiction, Writing Prompts and tagged new short stories, short fiction, short stories, weekly fiction, weekly stories, writing.

-Have a great week, readers!
+Have a lovely week, readers!